EverettYou/everettyou.github.io/teaching/PHYS130B/PHYS130B.md

   - Exams will be announced online, and you will typically be given a two-day window for completion.
 Extensions may be granted under exceptional circumstances.

   - All exams are take-home and open-book in nature.
-You are permitted to consult textbooks, lecture notes, employ computational tools, browse online resources, and interact with AI language models.
+You are permitted to consult textbooks and lecture notes, employ computational tools, browse online resources, and interact with AI language models.
 However, discussing the exam content with other humans is not allowed.

 ### Textbooks